ihmeuw/vivarium_public_health/docs/source/concepts/disease/index.rst

 diseases as state machines where simulants move between health states according to epidemiological rates.

-The package is organized around four cooperating concerns:
+The package is organized around three cooperating concerns:

-1. **Disease states** — the health conditions a simulant can occupy (susceptible, infected, recovered, transient).
-See :ref:`disease_state_concept`.
-2. **Transitions** — the rules governing movement between states (rate-based, proportion-based, or dwell-time-based).
-See :ref:`disease_transition_concept`.
-3. **Disease models** — the orchestrator that composes states and transitions into a complete disease simulation component, integrating with mortality and the broader vivarium framework.
+1. **Disease models** — the orchestrator that composes states and transitions into a complete disease simulation component, integrating with mortality and the broader vivarium framework.
+States represent the health conditions a simulant can occupy (susceptible, infected, recovered, transient), while transitions define the rules governing movement between them (rate-based, proportion-based, or dwell-time-based).
 See :ref:`disease_model_concept`.
-4. **Special disease** — an alternative modeling approach where disease state is derived directly from risk factor exposure rather than explicit state transitions.
+2. **Special disease** — an alternative modeling approach where disease state is derived directly from risk factor exposure rather than explicit state transitions.
 See :ref:`special_disease_concept`.